 - Don’t be attached to your ideas – Many people defend their beliefs because they become theirs.
 When someone attacks their ideas, they feel they are attacked.
 They need to protect themselves.
 That’s the opposite of being free.

 “Ideas are great, but useless without execution.
 Life is full of challenges, and positive thinking alone will not help you, but preparation will.“– Darius Foroux

-You may download What It Takes To Be free E-book from here.
 If you like this book, you may also like Unf*ck Yourself.

 You may consider following the author Darius Foroux and his work on his Blog.
-I am a regular reader and I highly recommend it.
+I am a regular reader, and I highly recommend it.

-Wish you the strength to pursue Freedom.
+I wish you the strength to pursue Freedom.